 (4) Own it.

 The biggest barrier to the success of my venture up to that point was me.
 It wasn’t other people, circumstances, or deprived opportunities.
 I was holding the idea back by not fully committing to it.
 I owned up to this fact, and I began to own myself and my venture fully.
 After GSIH, I went all-in with my venture.
 I returned home and immediately left my full time job to commit to my venture full-time.
 This would never have happened had I not first become comfortable telling people about my venture.
-At GSIH, I laid the groundwork to be able to return home and make those big, scary decisions to move my venture forward.
+At GSIH, know more about debt consolidation to be able to return home and make those big, scary decisions to move my venture forward.